codefarm0/Microservices/Readme.md

 * What is sorting of data and how to sort in JPA - https://youtu.be/UkuzIjBkbWI

-* What is Paging, slicing and how to execute native sql queries - TBD
+* What is Paging, slicing and how to execute native sql queries - https://youtu.be/UkuzIjBkbWI

 ## Communication among microservices in spring boot